Flag and coat of arms of Kuala Lumpur: City hall coat of arms

 The coat of arms of Kuala Lumpur City Hall, adopted on 31 January 1992, is a modification of the coat of arms of its former municipal council designed by British architect C.O.
 Jennings in 1951.
+The original coat of arms are as described: Gules, a chevron charged with five fruits of a rubber-tree, between three krisses 2 and 1 proper.

-It incorporates the city's emblem in use since Kuala Lumpur became a city in 1972.
+The current coat of arms incorporates the city's emblem in use since Kuala Lumpur became a city in 1972.
 The city's emblem consists of three interlocked hexagons with various symbols inside, clockwise from top to bottom: